fenio/pv-mounter/README.md

 ## Disclaimer

-This tool was created with help of [ChatGPT-4o](https://chatgpt.com/?model=gpt-4o) and [perplexity](https://www.perplexity.ai/).
+This tool was created with huge help of [ChatGPT-4o](https://chatgpt.com/?model=gpt-4o) and [perplexity](https://www.perplexity.ai/).
+In fact I didn't have to write my own code almost at all but I had to spend a lot of time writing correct prompts for these tools.
-I licensed it using Apache-2.0 license cause initial [repository](https://github.com/replicatedhq/krew-plugin-template) was licensed this way but to be honest I'm not sure how copy&paste stuff should be licensed.
+I published it using Apache-2.0 license cause initial [repository](https://github.com/replicatedhq/krew-plugin-template) was licensed this way but to be honest I'm not sure how such copy&paste stuff should be licensed.

 ## Rationale